 - Never skip sunscreen.
 We know you’ve heard this advice a billion times — but we’ll keep beating the drum because we want you to stay safe.
 Sunscreen is mandatory!
 UV rays can wreak havoc, causing sunspots, dryness, premature aging, and a whole host of other potential issues.
-Choose a natural sunscreen and slather it on every morning.
+Choose the right sunscreen and slather it on every morning.
 Remember to re-apply per the label instructions if you’re going to be out for longer periods of time or getting in the water.

 - Protect yourself against the elements.
 If you enjoy the outdoors (forest bathing for the win!) make sure you protect yourself.
 Anytime you’re headed out on an adventure, wear a hat, long pants/sleeves, or any other gear you need to shield yourself from excessive wind and UV rays.
 If you’re into swimming, salt and/or chlorine can irritate your skin, so use sunscreen, moisturize, and be sure shower immediately after exposure.

 - Skip super-hot water.
 While a hot shower might be a nice treat every once in awhile, it’s best to stick with lukewarm or cooler water — particularly when washing your face.
 Try to get used to lower temps for your shower or bath.
 Your hair and skin will thank you for it.

 - Do your routine morning and night.
 We recommend a twice daily basic routine for sensitive skin to keep it in its best possible shape.
 First, use a natural cleanser — at night and in the morning.
 Next, a rosewater toner followed by an eye cream, a vitamin c serum and a moisturizer.
 Add a sunscreen to the mix in the morning.
 That’s it!
 While you may need to experiment with a few different products, Fleur & Bee’s line was designed with sensitive skin in mind and uses botanical ingredients known to nourish and soothe.